websorz/VRC_Autoinstaller/README.md

 Installs the newest version of Melonloader and emmVRC mods into installation folder.

+This is an easy way to get a ''modded client'' in Vrchat, without prior knowledge of the required tools.

 **Installation Guide**:
 1. Put .bat file into VRchat installation directory.
 2. Run .bat file and it will install Melonloader and emmVRC.